I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ufxproprietarycharger/nc-ufxproprietarycharger-ufx-proprietary-charger-set-property.md

 <p>In this callback function, the driver sets the specified property value.
 For example, after the detection of a HVDCP charger, the driver sets the output voltages to the specified value. </p>

-<p>To support handling of proprietary chargers, the USB lower filter driver must publish support.
-During the publishing process, the driver also registers its implementation of this  callback function.
-For more information, see <a href="buses.usb_filter_driver_for_proprietary_charging">USB filter driver for supporting proprietary chargers</a>.</p>

-<p>In this callback function, the driver sets the specified property value.
-For example, after the detection of a HVDCP charger, the driver sets the output voltages to the specified value. </p>

 ## -requirements
 <table>
 <tr>